-Oatmeal and malted barley brewed together into an opaque, chocolate color with a creamy head.
+Oatmeal and malted barley brewed together into an inviting stout.
+Opaque, chocolate color; creamy head.

 The History of Oatmeal Stout

 At one time promoted as a drink for lactating mothers, oatmeal stout was described as nutritional on early labels.
 Oats are in the same family as barley, and a small addition yields great flavor and adds smooth body.
 Popular in the late 1800's, the last oatmeal stout was brewed before the Second World War until Samuel Smith reintroduced this style in 1980.

 Almost opaque deep brown color, with an unusually silky texture and complex, medium-dry velvet palate with enticing fruitiness.
 Finish is, perhaps, bittersweet.